ericpruitt/chrono-ark-unofficial-soundtrack-generator/README.md

 audio assets, and the second is the path to the output directory.
 If the output directory does not exist, it will be created automatically as long as the parent directory exists.
 This script depends on [FFmpeg](https://ffmpeg.org/) to generate the output files.
-Although the script has only been tested on Linux with  Python 3.9+, it should work on any operating systems that have the "ffmpeg" and "ffprobe" executables in a `$PATH`/`%PATH` directory and any version of Python starting from 3.6.
+The script has been tested on Linux and Windows with Python 3.9+, but it should work on any operating system that has the "ffmpeg" and "ffprobe" executables in a `$PATH`/`%PATH%` directory and any version of Python starting from 3.6.
+On Windows, the FFmpeg binaries can also be placed in the same directory as the script.

 **NOTE:** I made this script because, at the time of this writing, the game's music is not available for purchase.
 If you are reading this after the official